GianLorenzetto/GianLorenzetto.github.io-www/_posts/2015-10-22-showing-post-excerpts-with-jekyll.md

 ---

-I recently moved my blog to a [GitHub Pages]() site and based it on the nice [Hyde]() theme.
+I recently moved my blog to a [GitHub Pages](https://pages.github.com) site and based it on the nice [Hyde theme](https://github.com/poole/hyde) theme.
 One issue I had was that posts where not being truncated on the main index page.
 This is fine for shorter posts, but once you have a number of longer posts in the mix, scrolling down to find the next post is a real pain.

 There are a number of ways to do this, but the easiest is with the `post.excerpt` feature in Jekyll.
 To get this working I did the following: